deLaatLab/peakHiC/README.md

 Another path required to setup is the location of the pairix binary. peakHiC uses the 4DN-DCIC tool pairix (see **Prerequisites**) to read HiC data in the pairs format.
 Below we explain how to configure peakHiC to locate this tool.
 Please make sure this tool is installed before proceding to the next steps.
 After installing the pairix tool and the necessary R packages from CRAN and Bioconductor, peakHiC installation should take less than one minute.

+Alternatively, one can use a conda setup as described in the initial comments of the full_run.sh file.

 ## Configure peakHiC to use example data

 Example pairix files for a ~2Mb region on chromosome 1, from the GM12878 HiC dataset published by Rao _et al._ (2014) doi:10.1016/j.cell.2014.11.021 is included to test the peakHiC pipeline. pairix files for other Hi-C datasets are available through the 4DN data portal at https://data.4dnucleome.org/.
 Run the following commands in the R console to setup peakHiC to use the example data: